gofractally/psibase/doc/psidk/src/cpp-contract/minimal-ui/README.md

 # Minimal User Interface

-psisdk can provide a minimal UI to your contracts.
+psidk can provide a minimal UI to your contracts.
 This UI can help get you started developing your own contracts, but isn't suitable for end users.

 Here is the contract definition.
 Place `example.cpp` and `CMakeLists.txt` in an empty folder.